NHOrus/srwq-compilation/episode-24.md

 "A location in China, ma'am.
 Some kind of Archeological dig, apparently."

-"Hrm...maybe we're not the only ones finding buried treasure..."
+"Hrm... maybe we're not the only ones finding buried treasure..."

 ---